Equality, Diversity and Inclusion (EDI)

 Disability History Month

 Disability History Month has taken place every year since 2010 and aims to create a platform to focus on the history of disabled peoples’ struggle for equality and human rights.
-Take a look at our range of Disability in Employment information and resources.
+Take a look at HROD: Disability in Employment SP site for information and resources.

 Disabled Student Support

 Disabled Student Support recommends reasonable adjustments through the provision of learning contracts and the delivery of specialist services.
 We play a key role in raising awareness of the legal obligation to anticipate the support requirements of disabled students and we promote the development of Inclusive Practice.
-Take a look at:
+Visit SAS/DSST: disabilities and support SP site which has a wide range of information and guidance.

-- A range of disability related events and activities.
+- Visit ADD: development and events webpage for a range of disability-related events and activities.

 Dyslexia is a common learning difficulty that can cause problems with reading, writing and spelling.
 It’s a specific learning difficulty, which means it causes problems with certain abilities used for learning, such as reading and writing.
 It’s estimated up to 1 in every 10 people in the UK has some degree of dyslexia.